swcarpentry/python-novice-inflammation/05-cond.md

 > using in-place operators.
 > Do you think the result is more or less readable than writing the same without in-place operators?

+> ## Counting vowels {.challenge}
+>
+> Write a loop that counts the number of vowels in a string.
+Test it on
+> a few individual words and full sentences.